GreenScheduler/cats/docs/source/contributing.rst

 How Do I Submit a Good Enhancement Suggestion?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/GreenScheduler/cats/issues).
+Enhancement suggestions are tracked as GitHub issues (https://github.com/GreenScheduler/cats/issues).

 * Use a **clear and descriptive title** for the issue to identify the suggestion.
 * Provide a **step-by-step description of the suggested enhancement** in as many details as possible.